-SECTION 1 Understanding your out-of-pocket costs for covered services 57 Section 1.1 Types of out-of-pocket costs you may pay for your covered services 57 Section 1.2 What is your plan deductible?
-57 Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?
-58 Section 1.4 Our plan does not allow providers to "balance bill" you 59 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much you will pay 60 SECTION 2 Section 2.1 • how much you will pay 60
+SECTION 1 Understanding your out-of-pocket costs for covered services .57 Section 1.1 Types of out-of-pocket costs you may pay for your covered services .57 Section 1.2 What is your plan deductible? .57 Section 1.3 Our plan has a deductible for certain types of services .58 Section 1.4 What is the most you will pay for Medicare Part A and Part B covered medical services? .58 Section 1.5 Our plan does not allow providers to "balance bill" you .59 SECTION 2 Use the Medical Benefits Chart to find out what is covered for you and how much you will pay .
+60 Section 2.1 Your medical benefits and costs as a member of the plan .60 SECTION 3 What services are not covered by the plan? .98 Section 3.1 Services we do not cover (exclusions) .98